Sigurd starts his investigation

 When she smiled, she at least looked sincere.
 "Kolonel, thank you for coming so promptly."
 She leaned back and templed her fingers.
 "We've encountered a bit a situation on the planet below, and I wondered if you might be of assistance?"

-SIgurd narrowed his eyes.
+Sigurd narrowed his eyes.
 What kind of situation would require a Kolonel of the Royal Guard?
 "My duty is to serve, ma'am, to the extent my modest skills permit.
 What sort of assistance do you require?"

 She stroked the touchpad on her command chair and pointed to a screen that flickered to life.
 "There's been an unexpected death on the planet below."

 He glanced at the screen.
 "That's unfortunate, but how does that--" The image showed a body twisted on a Terrazzo floor, with dark blood pooled underneath the head.
 He walked closer to the screen.
 One side of the victim's skull appeared to be crushed.
 "This man's been killed."
 He'd seen enough battlefield deaths.
 The conclusion was obvious.

 "That's what the new Resident claimed.
 Elam something.
 Vandreren.
 What makes you so sure?"